tngo0508/tngo0508.github.io/_posts/2024-1-26-k-inverse-pairs-array.md

 >Need to review this problem again.

 # Brute Force - TLE
+The idea is that I generated all possible permutations, then check and count for the number of inverse pairs
 ```python
 class Solution:
     def kInversePairs(self, n: int, k: int) -> int: